mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 A few notes about using `WebGLRenderTarget`.

 * By default `WebGLRenderTarget` creates 2 textures.
 A color texture and a depth/stencil texture.
-If you don't need the depth or stencil textures you can request it not create them by passing in options.
+If you don't need the depth or stencil textures you can request to not create them by passing in options.
 Example:

         const rt = new THREE.WebGLRenderTarget(width, height, {
           depthBuffer: false,